liuyehcf/BlogSource/_unposts/Interview.md

 1. How is operator overloading achieved?
     * Each function description can be mapped to a group of implementations, each of which has a priority.
 The implementation with a higher priority matches first.
+1. Are there any competitors?
+    * Aviator, Google
+    * QLExpress, Alibaba

 **OS Image Pipeline:**